Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

 - Ensure the code passes all unit tests
 - Perform code quality and compliance checks to make sure the source code meets the organization's standards
 - Check the code and its dependencies for known security issues
-- Build the code integrating new source from (potentially) multiple contributors
+- Build the code integrating new sources from (potentially) multiple contributors
 - Ensure the software passes integration tests
 - Version the new build
 - Deliver the new binaries to the appropriate filesystem location
 - Deploy the new binaries to one or more servers
 - If any of these tasks don't pass, report the issue to the proper individual or team for resolution

-### What is GitHub Actions?
+### What are GitHub Actions?

 GitHub Actions are packaged scripts designed to automate tasks within a software development workflow on GitHub.
 These actions can be configured to trigger complex workflows that meet your organization's specific needs.
 They can be set off whenever developers check new source code into a particular branch, at scheduled intervals, or manually.
 This results in a reliable and sustainable automated workflow, significantly reducing development time.